 Traditions hold strong emotional value for many people, especially when it comes to funeral traditions.
 They can enhance the sense of purpose in a ceremony as well as make us feel closer to the generations before us who practiced the same traditions, reminding us that we are part of something larger than ourselves.

 Visitation/Viewing: Before the funeral service, family and friends gather to view the body of their loved one to say their private goodbyes.
-This may be a private event open only to immediate family members or it may be open to anyone who wishes to see the deceased up close one last time.
+This may be a private event open only to immediate family members or it may be open to anyone who wishes to see the deceased up close for a final farewell.
+This can be done the night prior to the service or all in one day. - We can also arrange for a private final farewell for family before guest arrive.
+This can be done days in advance of the public services or an hour before your friends arrive.

 Pallbearers: Pallbearers are traditionally chosen from among the close family or friends of the deceased to carry the casket to the head of the room at the beginning of the funeral service.
-The pallbearers may also carry the casket out of the chapel at the end of the service.
+The pallbearers may also carry the casket out of the funeral home at the end of the service. often times pallbearers assist in carrying the casket to the gravesite and stand in a place of honor surrounded the casket.

 Reading: Often, a reading is prepared for the service.
 If the decedent was religious, it’s common for certain verses of scripture to be read.
 For more secular services, a poem may be read by a friend or family member.

-Whether your family would like to follow every tradition to the letter or pick and choose the traditions that feel meaningful to you, our staff can help lay out a ceremony that reflects traditional values and promotes healing.
+Whether your family would like to follow every tradition to the letter or pick and choose the traditions that feel meaningful to you, the team at O'Donnell Funeral Home can help lay out a ceremony that reflects traditional values and promotes healing.

 You are welcome to call us any time of the day, any day of the week, for immediate assistance.
 Or, visit our funeral home in person at your convenience.